Back to Alaska

 What This Bill Does

-• Requires this person to show that disabling the trap was based on their reasonable belief it was necessary to protect people's safety or private property.
+• Requires that the person must have had an objectively reasonable belief that disabling the trap was necessary to protect the welfare of the public or private property.

 Who It Names or Affects

-• People who set traps or snares on public land
+• People who disable traps or snares on public land in Alaska while using specific facilities.

 Terms To Know